adityanaithani/adityanaithani/README.md

 ### hello there! 🍃

-I'm Aditya, welcome to my little corner of the internet!
-I'm a junior at UMass Amherst pursuing a bunch of things, most prominently a BS in Computer Science with a Biology minor.
-My interests are similarly all over the place right now, but in the future I'd like to be working on projects at the intersection of biology, tech, and imaging.
+I'm Aditya, a junior at UMass Amherst pursuing a BS in Computer Science with a Biology minor.

+I like to dabble in a little bit of everything, but in the future I'd like to be working on projects at the intersection of biology, tech, and imaging. 🌱
 <!--
 **adityanaithani/adityanaithani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.